 Improve Your Scuba Skills and Confidence Underwater

-Divers describe the PADI® Rescue Diver course as the “most challenging, yet most rewarding course” and for good reason.
-You will learn to become a better buddy by practicing problem solving skills until they become second nature.
-These skills will be put to the test, both on top of the water and underneath, until you can complete them confidently.
-With skills and training comes confidence and that’s exactly how the Rescue Diver course will help build your confidence underwater.
+The PADI Rescue Diver course is a step towards advanced diving and offers the opportunity to learn new techniques and skills.
+Divers describe the PADI Rescue Diver course as the “most challenging, yet most rewarding course,” and for good reason.
+Through the Rescue course, you learn to become a better buddy by practicing problem-solving skills until they become second nature.
+These skills are put to the test, both on top of the water and underneath, until you can complete them confidently.
+With skills and training comes confidence.
+That is exactly how the Rescue Diver course will help build your confidence underwater.

 Improve Your Underwater Navigation Skills

-Navigation.
-It’s something that some of us were either able to conquer straight away or we just couldn’t quite get the hang of.
-During the Rescue Diver Course your navigation skills will be tested as you learn how to navigate, search and recover underwater.
+Navigation is one of those skills that some of us were either able to conquer straight away or we just couldn’t quite get the hang of.
+During the Rescue Diver course, your navigation skills will be tested as you learn how to navigate, search and recover underwater.
 With plenty of practice throughout the course, your PADI Instructor will make sure you’re capable of navigating through any visibility!

-We have all learnt about the possible emergencies that can arise from diving.
+We have all learnt about the possible emergencies that can arise while diving.
 But can you confidently say that you would know what to do in an emergency situation?
 That’s where the Rescue Diver course comes in.
-The Rescue Diver course also includes the Emergency First Response Primary and Secondary Care (CPR and First Aid) training.
-This training, in conjunction with your Rescue Diver training, will ensure you’re prepared for any medical emergency – on top of the water or underneath.
+The Rescue Diver course also includes Emergency First Response primary and secondary Care (CPR and First Aid) training.

 While the Rescue Diver course is quite serious and focused, it’s also a lot of fun.
-Your Instructor will keep you on your toes throughout the course as you’re constantly surprised by different rescue scenarios.
-You can expect lots of laughter in between the focused learning, and of course some diving along the way – which is always fun!
+Many Instructors say that it is their favorite course to teach.
+And many divers say it is their favorite they have taken.
+Your Instructor will keep you on your toes throughout the course, as you’re constantly surprised by different rescue scenarios.
+You can expect lots of laughter in between the focused learning, and, of course, some diving along the way – which is always fun!